 Whether you’re a homebuyer or an investor, it can be difficult to know where to start looking in Australia’s robust residential property market.
 Australia is home to all types of properties, some with their own terminology and characteristics.

-However, the most recent census data shows a slip in the proportion of houses in Australia’s greater capital cities in the five years since the previous census - down from 66% of housing to 64.8%.
-This was largely due to a jump in high density homes added in those areas during that time.
+However, the most recent census data shows a slip in the proportion of houses in Australia’s greater capital cities in the five years since the previous census - down from 66% to 64.8% - largely due to a jump in high density homes.

-Many homebuyers consider free-standing houses as providing more space for themselves, their families, and their pets.
+Many homebuyers like free-standing houses as they're considered to provide more space for them, their families, and their pets.
 Historically, houses have also appreciated far more in value than apartments over the long term, driven largely by their underlying land value.
-In the 30 years to 2022, house values rose 453% compared to units at 370%, as illustrated below:

 Duplexes or semi-detached homes